AlbertPlata/Flask_MySQL/README.md

 # Flask_MySQL
-Quick review of Flask connection and MySQL
+Quick review of Flask connection and MySQL!